codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies learner-facing mission code uses double-quoted string literals and exact legacy defaults may migrate from single quotes to double quotes.
 - It verifies the mission 01 goal instruction and the one-tile `hero.move(...)` concept explanation and quiz.
 - It verifies the five syntax colors are centralized through CSS custom properties.
-- It verifies the editor header has exactly two rows, uses `JavaScript editor` as its title and groups all five shortcuts in the centered second row.
+- It verifies the editor header has exactly two rows, displays `Ctrl+Enter で実行`, keeps all five shortcuts centered on one line when possible, wraps them onto additional centered lines when necessary and never uses horizontal scrolling.
 - It verifies the same detailed blue scrollbar theme is used throughout the game and that Chromium does not fall back to native gray scrollbars.
 - It verifies explanatory tooltips use the global body-level layer, remain viewport-clamped and cannot be triggered through an active covering modal.
 - It verifies standalone mode does not request the absent Ace asset and that curriculum rendering does not recursively redispatch mission loading.